criminal court

 State And Local Crimes

 Most crime enforcement rests with state and local governments.
-State municipalities and counties mainly perform local and countywide police protection and enforcement of their criminal laws.
+State municipalities and counties primarily provide local and countywide police protection and enforce their criminal laws.

 Jails and state prisons are primarily a function of state governments.
 In most cases, local crimes are managed by the states, counties, and local municipalities.